input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/metadata.md

 #### Validation

-In addition to the validation performed for `ref`,
-The document payload is not valid if it does not validate completely against the referenced template.
+In addition to the validation performed for [Document Reference](metadata.md#document-reference) type fields, The document payload is not valid if it does not validate completely against the referenced template.

 ### `reply`